Root filesystem is readonly

 The machine will need to have a filesystem check forced on reboot.
-To do this you will need access to the vCloud Director instance for the environment, this access is typically only available to members of the GOV.UK Infrastructure team.
-However, if you do on-call, you should have access to the vCloud Production environment.
+To do this, you will need access to the vCloud Director instance for the environment.
+If you do on-call, you should have access to the vCloud Production environment.

 In the vCloud Director instance: